 Head back to the 90s and get your groove on making friendship bracelets again.
-All you need is a variety of embroidery threads, some sellotape, and a little patience as you knot the
+All you need is a variety of embroidery thread, some sellotape, and a little patience as you knot the strands together.

 Fruit, water, and lolly moulds are all you need for a tasty summertime treat.

-Save up all those cardboard loo rolls, milk cartons, and boxes, and let your imagination run wild as you model the next Taj Mahal.
+Save up all those cardboard loo rolls, milk cartons, boxes and let your imagination run wild as you model the next Taj Mahal.

 All you need is some water on a sheet of paper (think runny enough to be blown across the sheet) and a straw.
 Just drop the paint on your paper and blow—what will you create?

 Do you know where you come from?
 How far back can you go on your family tree?